raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_2.md

 ### Software

 - The latest version of Raspbian
 - The Python `requests` library.
-It can be installed by opening a terminal window and typing in:
+It can be installed by opening a terminal window and typing:

     ```bash
     sudo pip3 install requests

     ```

 - The [Oracle Weather Station software](https://www.raspberrypi.org/learning/weather-station-guide/software.md){:target="_blank"}.
 _OR_
 - Any libraries you need to use your sensors' data.
 The latest version of Raspbian already includes the following software packages: